 - Canoe the Churchill River – one of the classic paddles to do in Saskatchewan.

 - With over 100,000 lakes and rivers there are a lot to canoe.
 Some worth thinking about are the Blood Vein River in the wilderness and the Red and Assiniboine Rivers close to Winnipeg.
+The Caddy Lakes Tunnels in Whiteshell Provincial Park also offer a memorable experience.

 - Check out Riding Mountain National Park for hiking, canoeing and a chance to discover the forested parkland surrounded by prairie.